 These computer algorithms automate procedures and can solve complicated problems we wouldn’t otherwise be able to solve.

 I love algorithms.

 When applied to the right problems they make life better.
 Not only the multi billion dollar economic impact of businesses birthed and run via search algorithms but logistics, flight, encryption, blockchain, collision avoidance, drug design and even diagnostic applications for diseases.
 In fact, at some point, there may be malpractice cases made if a Doctor does not use some machine learning algorithms for diagnosis and treatment planning.

 So let’s first acknowledge the amazing things we can now accomplish because of algorithms.

-And although they are not sentient things waiting for a day to overthrow us (If this IS true, all of you who’ve been yelling at Siri and Alexa will be the first to go), algorithms have become very intimate parts of our lives being embedded in the devices we own, wear and drive – they run the apps we use for many of the decisions we make.
+And although they are not sentient things waiting for a day to overthrow us, algorithms have become very intimate parts of our lives being embedded in the devices we own, wear and drive – they run the apps we use for many of the decisions we make.

 Hence the risk

 In Kartik’s words, they are nudging our choices here and there.

 In my opinion, the risk of ubiquitous algorithm proliferation and the threat of A.I. for that matter, is not necessarily that machines become more intelligent but that people become less intelligent.

 David Krakauer has interesting thoughts about complementary vs. competitive cognitive artifacts.
 Competitive artifacts being those that improve our ability to perform a cognitive task but if taken away, likely to make us worse at performing the task than we were before.